-The Second Vice-President oversees and develops the programming track of published creative writers, maintaining a current email list, contacting writers to solicit proposals, organizing sessions, and consulting with the First Vice-President to schedule the creative track.
+The Second Vice President oversees and develops the programming track of creative guests, maintaining a current email list, contacting writers to solicit proposals, organizing sessions, and consulting the First Vice President to schedule the creative track.
 The Second Vice President also collects biographies and photos of the invited attending writers for publication in the program book and passes this information on to the Program Book Coordinator.
 The Second Vice President is elected by majority vote of the membership of IAFA.

 Public Information Officer

 The Public Information Officer edits and distributes promotional materials and forms publicity liaisons with other organizations where appropriate.
 The Public Information Officer maintains and regularly updates the website and blog, creates and distributes information from the Board such as the Call for Papers and election material, and contributes photos and promotional copy to the IAFA website.
 The Public Information Officer maintains and regularly updates the social media feeds, responds to inquiries via the social media feeds, and monitors the IAFA’s public image on social media.
 The Public Information Officer takes Executive Board minutes, disseminates them, archives them, and makes them available for archival use.
-The Public Information Coordinator is the recorder of motions and amendments at official meetings.
+The Public Information Officer is the recorder of motions and amendments at official meetings.
 The Public Information Officer maintains the IAFA electronic archive.
 The Public Information Officer is elected by majority vote of the membership of IAFA.